federicabologna/federicabologna.github.io/resume.markdown

 **Allen Institute for Artificial Intelligence** — *PhD Research Intern, Semantic Scholar*
 *Seattle, WA | June 2025 – Present*
-- Developed a query reformulation system that increased Asta’s recall of scientific information from 40% to 60% on AstaBench.
+- Developed a query reformulation system that increases Asta’s recall of scientific information in the output from 40% to 60%.
 - Created the Query Reformulation Benchmark to evaluate query reformulation methods by augmenting thousands of pairs of underspecified and refined user queries with few-shot learning.
 - Designing a user study to test the usefulness and relevance of our system’s suggested query reformulations.

 **Cornell University** — *LLM & AI Research Scientist*
 *Ithaca, NY | Aug 2021 – Present*
+- Designed LongQAEval, a framework for the evaluation of long-from LLM outputs; when prompted with my framework LLM-as-judge agreement with experts increases by 24%, reaching expert-level agreement.
 - Identified unmet user needs in 15,000+ posts and 300,000+ comments from endometriosis online communities with fine-tuned DistilBERT models and few-shot learning.
-- Demonstrated that readers have no strong preference for character gender using causal inference in a randomized survey experiment with 3,000 participants.
+- Leveraged causal inference to demonstrate that readers have no strong preference for character gender in a randomized survey experiment with 3,000 participants.
-- Revealed that annotating a few sentences of LLM-generated clinical answers achieves results comparable to full annotations by designing a randomized survey experiment and a framework for assessing LLM-generated outputs under limited resources.

 **Cornell University** — *Teaching Assistant, Data Science and Machine Learning*
 *Ithaca, NY | Jan 2024 – Dec 2024*